 When a user completes an assessment with multiple processor scores associated with it in the client record, clicking the three dots display the other scores.

-If a user completes an assessment with only one processor assigned to it and, later, updates the same assessment and a system administrator assigns an additional processor to it, the system displays the score for the first assigned processor to the screen on the page.
-If an assessment has two or more processors assigned to it when a user first completes it in the client record, they display in alphabetical order.
+If a user completes an assessment with only one processor assigned to it and, later, updates the same assessment and a System Administrator assigns an additional processor to it, the system displays the score for the first assigned processor to the screen on the page.
+If two or more processors are assigned to an assessment when a user first completes it in the client record, the processors display in alphabetical order.

 Toggling on Eligibility Engine or assigning an Assessment Processor to a screen makes the Display Score toggle available.

-When toggled on, the assessment score (if applicable) displays on the screen in the client record.
+When Display Score is toggled on, the assessment score (if applicable) displays on the screen in the client record.
 When toggled off, a text box labeled Alternate Text appears.
 In this box, you can add the text that displays on the screen instead of the score.

 When viewing this section, the user sees the alternate text instead of the score.